Sausage Casserole With Herb Dumplings

 - In the same pan, fry the onions and peppers until they soften.
 Add the sweet potato and carrots and fry for a further 5 - 10 minutes then transfer it all to a large saucepan.

-- Pour in the tinned tomatoes, tomato purée and beef stock.
+- Pour in the tinned tomatoes, tomato purée, beef stock and red wine.
 Season with salt and stir in 1 tbsp flour to thicken it, then add the bay leaves.
 Bring to the boil and then lower to a simmer for 20 minutes.

 - Remove the bay leaves and transfer to the casserole dish and place in your preheated oven for around 45 minutes.